nameisremus/beachPatrol/README.md

 1. **Discord Bot**:
     - Utilizes the `discord.py` library to interact with the Discord API.
     - Listens for slash commands and enqueues tasks to Celery workers via Redis.
     - Posts summaries back to Discord using paginated embeds with interactive buttons.
-This help with message limits in Discord, while also offerring a new UX for this use-case.
+This help with message limits in Discord, while also offerring a friendly UX for this use-case.

 2. **Celery Workers**:
     - Handle the heavy lifting of scraping, transcribing, and summarizing content.